UPDATED 1217pm HST

 The big island disrupts the hurricane like a hot knife through butter, and does so at the square of the forward speed of the storm if it is coming straight on.
 No hurricane has ever survived a direct inpact with the Big island – and no deaths on the Big Island, to my knowledge, have ever been reported from Hurricanes striking the Big Island.

-I do not count the fisherman in the 1800s who didn’t return from fishing, or the person who was wandering about in a lightning storm and got hit.
+I do not count the fisherman in the 1800s who didn’t return from fishing, or the person who was wandering about in a lightning storm and got hit while now a days people use a best fish finder to make being a fisherman more easier.
 There have probably been peripheral injuries from falling trees and branches but I can’t remember reading about any.

 I am just as sure some wind damage has been caused, but nothing serious on the Big Island, ever.